C3BI-pasteur-fr/python-course-1/source/Modules_and_Packages.rst

 Write a program that calculates the similarity of 2 RNA sequences.

-* To compute the simalirity you need to parse a file containing the :download:`similarity matrix <_static/data/similarity_matrix>`.
+* To compute the similarity you need to parse a file containing the :download:`similarity matrix <_static/data/similarity_matrix>`.

   **Hint**: use the module containing the functions that handle a matrix from previous chapter. put this matrix.py file in a directory named "my_python_lib" in your home or Desktop